parryc/thevoid/templates/leflan/language_lithuanian.md

 ### Tips<cite>[HJ](#HJ)</cite>

-1. All ACC.S cases end in V nosine, ex. _kãtę_
+1. All ACC.S cases end in V nosine, ex. _kãtę_, and are never accented
 2. GEN.S ending with "o" never accents finaly syllable, ex. _brólio_, _nãmo_
 3. NOM.P ending with "s" never has accent on last syllable, ex. _sū́nūs_, _kãtes_
-4. All NOM.S ending in "ys" are accented, ex. _arklỹs_
+4. All NOM.S ending in "ys" are always accented, ex. _arklỹs_
 5. All NOM.S ending in "(i)as" are never accented.
 6. DAT.S final syllable is never accented.
 7. VOC ending in just "e" is not accented.